Trauma On The Pandemic's Front Line Leaves Health Workers Reeling

 Schwartz, who is also president of the American Psychiatric Association, says hospitals like his are offering teletherapy for their own staff.
 But he expects the need to only grow: "After this epidemic lets up, we're going to see a great deal of post-traumatic stress."

 Medical professionals, in other words, will be the patients of tomorrow.
-And Harvard psychiatrist Roy Perlis worries healthcare workers will be reluctant to seek care.
+And Harvard psychiatrist Roy Perlis worries health care workers will be reluctant to seek care.

 "It's well-known that docs don't make great patients," Perlis says.
 "We feel like we should be able to take care of ourselves.
 Look, I'm a psychiatrist and I don't even like psychiatrists.
 I think there is still an awful lot of stigma in particular in seeking help."

-But Derek Villareal, an intensive care nurse at the Manhattan Veterans Affairs Hospital, speaking as a representative of the union National Nurses United, says he looks forward to starting therapy, when his schedule lets up.
+But Derek Villareal, an intensive care nurse at the Manhattan Veterans Affairs hospital, speaking as a representative of the union National Nurses United, says he looks forward to starting therapy when his schedule lets up.
 The stresses he faces at work are myriad: Basic safety gear remains in short supply, and he says staff members get testy.
 "When the house-cleaning crew comes up and asks for masks, we actually get upset" and start bickering with each other, he says.

 And there's lots of other drama playing out around them: Not every patient gets a lifesaving ventilator, for example.
 And the medical staff can't clean patients of the tears and saliva that build up on their faces.
-On his hour-long commute home every day, Villareal is haunted by the constant stream of desperate calls from loved ones.
+On his hourlong commute home every day, Villareal is haunted by the constant stream of desperate calls from loved ones.
 A patient's family members aren't permitted to visit, and Villareal has no time to comfort them.

 "We've been so inundated with phone calls, it's hard to talk about the death process with very concerned family members," Villareal says.
 "Again, these are things that really take you away from feeling like you were a good nurse that day."